*Updated January 30, 2020

 While AES is one of the biggest loan servicers, it is not without its problems.

-In addition, currently, there are 298 complaints filed with the Consumer Affairs against AES.
+In addition, 200 complaints were filed with the Consumer Affairs against AES in the last year.

 AES’s parent company PHEAA was also sued by Massachusetts’ attorney general in August 2017, allegedly for mishandling the federal student loan forgiveness programs.